 Complementary, there is the related GSMA Remote SIM Provisioning technology for M2M devices (SGP.01/02).
 The eSIM Test Profile Service does not yet support this specification and the related devices.

-IoT devices are supported as long as they are based on the GSMA Remote SIM Provisionig technology as defined for “consumer” devices (SGP.21 / 22).
-Many IoT devices addressing consumer use cases (WiFi router, dog trackers, surveillance cameras etc.) will use this technology and are therefore supported by the eSIM Test Profile Service.
+IoT devices are supported as long as they are based on the GSMA Remote SIM Provisionig technology as defined for “consumer” devices (SGP.21/22).
+Many IoT devices addressing consumer use cases (WiFi routers, dog trackers, surveillance cameras etc.) use this technology and are therefore supported by the eSIM Test Profile Service.

 This is not possible – at least not at the same point in time.
 There are two options:

-Please check-out the Profile template of this online documentation to obtain information about all available profile templates and options to provide custom-specific templates.
+Please check the Profile template of this online documentation to get information about all available profile templates and options to provide custom templates.

-This is intended as it is just the starting point (as TS.48 is very frequently used) and to prevent from flooding you with profiles related to too many profile templates which you do not need.
+This is intended as it is just the starting point (as TS.48 is very frequently used) and is meant to prevent you from being flooded with profiles related to too many profile templates which you do not need.

 You can request additional profiles according to any of the provided templates as needed here.

 You are right.
-The original specification of a standardized test profile, e.g. GSMA TS.48, may specify a specific ICCID.
-This is possible if you test a single device / eUICC with a dedicated RSP service, which is only used for this device (or you do not use a RSP service at all, because the test profile is already on the eUICC).
+The original specification of a standardized test profile, for example, GSMA TS.48, may specify a specific ICCID.
+This is possible if you test a single device/eUICC with a dedicated RSP service that is only used for this device (or you do not use a RSP service at all, because the test profile is already on the eUICC).